yohm/sim_game_ternary_reputation/readme.md

 ### calc_histo.out

 Classify the ESS pairs according to the criteria mentioned in the paper.
-It should work with the ``core set'' but probably not with the others since it raises an exception when an unknown pattern is found.
+It should work with the ``core set'' but probably not with the others containing unknown types.
 Give `ESS_ids` as its argument.
 The histogram of the output is printed to stdout, while the strategies in each class are printed in files `DP_...` in the same format as `ESS_ids`.
 It is parallelized using OpenMP.